Supporting Evidence for the Adaptive Feature Program across Diverse Models: Introduction

 \section{Introduction}

 The remarkable empirical success of neural networks has transformed modern data analysis, achieving unprecedented performance across diverse domains such as computer vision, natural language processing, and reinforcement learning.
 These models consistently generalize well beyond their training data, even in complex, high-dimensional settings, often surpassing traditional statistical techniques.
-Despite this practical success, the theoretical understandings of their generalization capabilities remain elusive, posing a significant challenge to researchers~\citep{zhang2017_UnderstandingDeep}.
+Despite this practical success, the theoretical understanding of their generalization capabilities remains elusive, posing a significant challenge for researchers~\citep{zhang2017_UnderstandingDeep}.

 A pivotal insight into this success lies in \emph{feature learning}, the process by which neural networks dynamically adapt their internal representations to uncover task-relevant patterns \citep{woodworth2020_KernelRich, ba2022_HighdimensionalAsymptotics, yang2022_FeatureLearning,zhang2024_StatisticalUnderstanding}.
-Unlike classical non-parametric regression methods, such as kernel regression or spline smoothing~\citep{andreaschristmann2008_SupportVector, wendland2004_ScatteredData}, which rely on static, predefined feature maps, neural networks exhibit a dynamic adaptability that defies traditional analysis.
+Unlike classical non-parametric regression methods, such as kernel regression or spline smoothing~\citep{steinwart2008_SupportVector, wendland2004_ScatteredData}, which rely on static, predefined feature maps, neural networks exhibit a dynamic adaptability that defies traditional analysis.

 However, due to the complex nature of neural networks, the theoretical frameworks for understanding feature learning in neural networks remain fragmented.
 One tractable approach is the Neural Tangent Kernel (NTK) theory~\citep{jacot2018_NeuralTangent,arora2019_ExactComputation,lee2019_WideNeurala}, which models wide neural networks in the infinite-width limit, where the feature map remains static, behaving like a kernel method with fixed representations.
-Hence, one can explain the generalization ability of neural networks via the corresponding kernel regression theory~\citep{andreaschristmann2008_SupportVector,caponnetto2007_OptimalRates}.
+Hence, one can explain the generalization ability of neural networks via the corresponding kernel regression theory~\citep{steinwart2008_SupportVector,caponnetto2007_OptimalRates}.
 While this framework enables the analysis of neural networks via kernel methods, it fails to capture the dynamic feature learning of realistic neural networks, which operate with finite widths and evolve their feature representations during training~\citep{woodworth2020_KernelRich}.